Paywerk Integration Portal

 About Paywerk

-Paywerk is offering cross-border and domestic Buy Now Pay Later and Pay Now payments.
-Payments are based on debit or credit card.
-Any EU e-shop can offer BNPL payments to any EU shopper but also for domestic shoppers.
-Shoppers can pay later in 30 days or split the payment in 3.
+Paywerk in cooperation with Swedbank is offering Buy Now Pay Later (BNPL) and Pay Now payments.
+Payments are based only on debit or credit cards.
 Purchase full amount will be paid to merchant after order fulfilment.
 Overview of the transactions can be found in our merchant portal.

 Merchant country Shopper country